B. J. Johnson (basketball)

-Robert "B. J." Johnson Jr. (born December 21, 1995) is an American professional basketball player for Real Betis of the Spanish Liga ACB.
+Robert "B. J." Johnson Jr. (born December 21, 1995) is an American professional basketball.
 He played college basketball for La Salle and Syracuse.

 High school career

 Johnson is the son of Robert Johnson, who played basketball at La Salle University from 1986 to 1990.
-B.J. grew up outside Philadelphia and attended Lower Merion High School, Kobe Bryant's alma mater.
+The younger Johnson grew up outside Philadelphia and attended Lower Merion High School, NBA Hall-of-Famer Kobe Bryant's alma mater.
 He had 22 points and 11 rebounds in a win over Chester High School in the 2013 state championship.
-Johnson was a top 100 high school prospect.
+Johnson was a top-100 high school prospect.

 College career

 Johnson originally committed to Syracuse out of high school.
-He averaged 4.1 points and 3.1 rebounds per game as a sophomore.
+He averaged 4.1 points and 3.1 rebounds per game for the Orange as a sophomore in 2014–15.
 After the season, he decided to transfer to La Salle.
 He explained that coach John Giannini told him he would be an impact player after sitting out the requisite year.
 Johnson scored 35 points in a December 2016 win over Florida Gulf Coast.
 As a junior at La Salle, Johnson led the team in points (17.6 per game) and rebounds (6.3) per game.
-He was named to the First team All-Big 5.
+He was named to the All-Big 5 first team.
 After the season he declared for the 2017 NBA draft, but ultimately withdrew his name.
-As a senior, Johnson was named to the Second Team All-Atlantic 10.
-He was also named to the First Team All-Big 5 after a season in which he averaged 20.8 points per game, the most for an Explorer since Rasual Butler in 2002, as well as leading the team with 8.3 rebounds per game.
+As a senior, Johnson was named to the All-Atlantic 10 second team.
+He was also named to the All-Big 5 first team after a season in which he averaged 20.8 points per game, the most for an Explorer since Rasual Butler in 2002, as well as leading the team with 8.3 rebounds per game.
 He graduated from La Salle with a degree in finance.

 Professional career

 Lakeland Magic (2018–2019)

 After going undrafted in the 2018 NBA draft, Johnson signed with the Charlotte Hornets for NBA Summer League competition.
 On September 5, 2018, Johnson signed with the Orlando Magic.
 He was waived by the Magic on October 10 but would play for their G League affiliate the Lakeland Magic.
-On October 23, 2018, Johnson was included in the training camp roster of the Lakeland Magic.
+On October 23, 2018, Johnson was included in Lakeland's training camp roster.

 Atlanta Hawks (2019)

 On March 1, 2019, Johnson signed a 10-day contract with the Atlanta Hawks.
-Johnson made his NBA debut two days later, putting up 11 points on perfect 4/4 shooting (3/3 three-point shooting), 2 rebounds, and a steal during 19 minutes of action in a 123–118 win over the Chicago Bulls.
+Johnson made his NBA debut two days later, putting up 11 points on perfect 4-of-4 shooting (3-of-3 three-point shooting), 2 rebounds, and a steal during 19 minutes of action in a 123–118 win over the Chicago Bulls.
 On March 12, Johnson signed a second 10-day contract.
 After the expiration of his second 10-day contract, Johnson returned to the Lakeland Magic.